abhijeetbhagat/web3j-docs/docs/advanced/ethereum_name_service.md

 -   If it is synced, check the timestamp on the most recent block it has.

     - If it's more than 3 minutes old, fail.
-    - Otherwise perform the lookup
+    - Otherwise perform the lookup through the Universal Resolver path for forward resolution

 If you need to change the threshold parameter of what constitutes being synced to something other then 3 minutes, this can be done via the `setSyncThreshold` method in the [ManagedTransaction](https://github.com/web3j/web3j/blob/master/core/src/main/java/org/web3j/tx/ManagedTransaction.java) class.